-Five-star systems are good at identifying and weeding out very low-quality places, they do a poor job of separating good from great.
-We want to get trustworthy recommendations from our friends and add these places to our own map.
+Five-star systems are good at weeding out very low-quality places, they do a poor job of separating good from great.

-If anything good comes from this post C19 era, it's that people want to connect with real life friends, and explore the places that are nearby as much as they want to discover the rest of the world.
+If anything good comes from this post C19 era, it's that people want to connect with friends, and explore cool places to eat, sleep, and play that are nearby.

 How will customers and/or users find out about you?

 The most efficient and effective marketing is our own product, plus happy customers, plus recommendations.
 Leverage existing social platforms for discovery & distribution, while giving a compelling enough value proposition so that power users move to a narrower, premium community like ours.
 Linkdrop enables us to generate onboarding links and integrate via SMS, Email, bots and our in-app buttons.
 Any user can claim digital assets without having a wallet in advance.

 How big an opportunity is there?

 Curating maps for one group of people at a time.
 Example: the global surfing industry, including travel is on the order of $10 billion per year with 50 Million surfers.
 Later, we will tap into any passionate community (ski, yoga, wine, etc ...)

 What do you know about this space/product others don’t know?

 It all starts with LTL ambassadors producing high-quality content.
 They really understand our audience and will help them through their journey of finding places to live the good life.
 They don’t try to force you into booking a hotel room, instead, they make you want to simply go “Live The Life”.
 The app gives you the freedom to create your very own dream trip and plan it day by day. (epic UI/UX will be the key)